Khuzaimi Piee: Negeri Sembilan

 After UiTM has been relegated to the second-tier Premier League, he joined Negeri Sembilan in 2022 to continue playing in the Super League.

 Selangor

 On 20 December 2022, Khuzaimi joined Selangor on a free transfer, following the expiry of his Negeri Sembilan contract.

+Return to Negeri Sembilan

+On June 14, 2025, Khuzaimi Piee was announced as a new signing for Negeri Sembilan ahead of the 2025–26 season.
+He returned to the club after spending two seasons with Selangor, having previously played for Negeri Sembilan in 2022.

 International career

-In September 2016, Khuzaimi received his first national team call-up for the international friendlies against Singapore and Afghanistan although he is still playing in the second division, Malaysia Premier League.
-However, he is only playing in one match where he made his debut for Malaysia against Afghanistan on 11 October 2016, coming on as a substitute for Nazirul Naim in the 68th minute.
+In September 2016, Khuzaimi received his first national team call-up for the international friendlies against Singapore and Afghanistan although he was still playing in the second division, Malaysia Premier League.
+However, he only played in one match where he made his debut for Malaysia against Afghanistan on 11 October 2016, coming on as a substitute for Nazirul Naim in the 68th minute.

 He did not play for the national team again for the next six years after his debut.
-Khuzaimi cites his injuries badly affects his performance and it might be the reason for not getting called up for a long time.
+Khuzaimi cites his injuries badly affecting his performance as the reason for not getting called up for a long time.

-In March 2022, he was called up again among 25-man squad against the Philippines, Singapore, and Albirex Niigata Singapore.
+In March 2022, he was called up again among the 25-man squad against the Philippines, Singapore, and Albirex Niigata Singapore.

+Personal life

+On 23 May 2024, his house was burgled.
+He was the fourth Malaysian footballer to be a victim of crime in that month alone.